FANTASY FALLS · good between 800 and 600 cfs of inflow to Salt Springs

 *2021: dust on the snow.
 April said Jun 7; the landmark passed

 May 10 — four weeks early, same story as the whole range that spring.
-On the board, out of the
+Shown on the chart, left

 Wrapped for 2026 — the first 2027 call lands ~April 1